-- (1) The surface shall be prepared and tack coat applied meeting the requirements of Standard Specification section 455.3.2. - (2) Tack coat application rate shall be 0.05 to 0.07 gal/SY.
-The engineer may adjust the tack coat application rate based on surface conditions. - (3) Use only emulsified asphalt material as tack coat specified in Standard Specification Section 455.2.5.
+- (1) The surface shall be prepared and tack coat applied meeting the requirements of standard spec 455.3.2. - (2) Tack coat application rate shall be 0.05 to 0.07 gal/SY.
+The engineer may adjust the tack coat application rate based on surface conditions. - (3) Use only emulsified asphalt material as tack coat specified in standard spec 455.2.5.
 Paving grade asphaltic tack coat shall not be used.